HiperGlue/HiperGlue/README.md

 ### ✨ Welcome to my GitHub ! ! ✨
 Hey!
 I'm HiperGlue, just your average nerd programmer.\
-My main passion are videogames and that's where I usually try to apply all my knowleage in, also, i really like maths.
+My main passion are videogames and that's where I usually try to apply all my knowleage in.
+Btw, i really like maths.

 🛠️ **What things do I usually use?**
 + 📄 **LANGUAGES**: